netgen/local-development-setup/tika/README.md

 # Set up Apache Tika server (optional)

 Apache Tika is a content analysis toolkit used to detect and extract metadata and text from different file types.
-IUt can be used both as a server and a command line utility.
+It can be used both as a service and a command line utility.

 ## 1 Install